310mc/https-310mc.github.io-tl/source/_posts/stella_maris/birthplace_of_stars.md

 {% bubble Eichi serious %}
 Are you sure that’s really true?

-I don’t know who you met and talked to, but I don’t see how it’s possible for there to be absolutely no opposition whatsoever.
+I don’t know who you met and what you talked about, but I don’t see how it’s possible for there to be absolutely no opposition whatsoever.

 As a matter of fact, the model of the amusement park we had built at the end of last year in Hoshijima, the ATLANTIS[^4] — It was recently destroyed by someone.